ranji0599/demo/README.md

 # demo
-This is my firdt git hub repository
+This is my first git hub repository